 Moving the remote CSS file to the web server avoids a call to the DNS and CMS serving it, and allows it to be cached on the user's browser.

 While I was doing that, I moved my own CSS file into a separate directory from the root.
 Previously all of the references to it were made using relative paths, so I changed all of those to absolute paths.
 This might save the server a little time but I haven't actually checked the timing on it.
-It's certainly something of a pain to debug locally, because I'd need to add a CSS directory at the root of the disk containing my site files, so I may change it back to a relative path at some time.
+It's certainly a pain to debug locally, because I'd need to add a CSS directory at the root of the disk containing my site files, so I may change it back to a relative path at some time.

 All CSS files on the server are minimized to reduce their load time, and now the third party CSS comes under my local caching rules, described below.